ovh/docs/pages/web/web-paas/development-variables/guide.en-gb.md

 ## Variable prefixes

 Certain variable name prefixes have special meaning.
-A few of these are defined by $partner_full and are built-in.
+A few of these are defined by Web PaaS and are built-in.
 Others are simply available as a convention for your own application code to follow.

 ### Top-level environment variables